irena-flextool/flextool/docs/how_to.md

 Note the the `solve_mode`: *rolling_window* is not used!
 This is not for investment runs (without nesting) as it rolls freely, and investments should only be made at the start of the period.
 This example is called 'manual rolling' later when those are discussed.

-In the init.sqlite, the solve objects have solver parameters: `highs_method`, `highs_parallel` and `highs_presolve`.
+In the init.sqlite, the solve entities have solver parameters: `highs_method`, `highs_parallel` and `highs_presolve`.
 They only affect the speed and not the results, but usually the default values are good enough and the user should only change them if they understand how the solvers work.

 ![Solve data](./data_for_one_solve.png)